 Hello!
 Welcome back to the second post about our little vacation in Halifax, Nova Scotia, where we went to celebrate our 20th Anniversary.
-(See Part 1 here.)
+(See Part 1 and Part 3 here.)

 As mentioned in the prior post, the weather was very nice on Monday, our first day in Halifax.
 We weren’t so lucky on the second day, as it rained pretty well all day long.